 5. Use the Right Cleaning Products

-Ordinary cleaning products may not work in this situation on how to disinfect your house after covid.
-For most viruses and infections, it is best to use bleach solutions on surfaces.
+Ordinary cleaning products may not work when disinfecting your house after COVID-19.
+For most viruses and infections, using bleach solutions on surfaces is best.

-If you have strong bleach on hand, you can dilute it a little with lukewarm water or follow the ECA product recommendations.
+If you have strong bleach, dilute it with lukewarm water or follow the ECA product recommendations.

-When using on surfaces, make sure you have adequate ventilation to avoid burning your eyes or experiencing breathing difficulties.
+When using on surfaces, ensure adequate ventilation to avoid burning your eyes or experiencing breathing difficulties.

-After using the bleach solution/ disinfectants, you can wipe off the residue with a damp towel.
-It is also recommended to wear gloves (and even goggles) when disinfecting any area.
+After using the bleach solution or disinfectants, you can wipe off the residue with a damp towel.
+It is also recommended that you wear gloves (and even goggles) when disinfecting any area.

 Finally, discard or thoroughly wash the towels and sponges you used to clean and disinfect the area.